yossiBA/moon-active/README.md

 1. Clone this repository to the server/machine in which you want to execute this program.

+2. Execute Bash commend$ [sudo] pip install virtualenv

+3. Execute Bash commend$ virtualenv venv

+4. Execute Bash commend$ source venv/bin/activate (remember to deactivate)

-2. Execute Bash commend$ [sudo] pip install -r requirements.txt
+5. Execute Bash commend$ [sudo] pip install -r requirements.txt

 How To Use This Program
 -----------------------